Sommelier’s guide to the best champagnes under $50

 Lanson Black Label Champagne NV

 This bubbly beauty is a bouquet of citrus, stone fruits and florals.
-With generous lemon curd and creamy, toasty complexity, it’s a consistently crisp, fresh and delicious champagne.
+With generous lemon curd and creamy, toasty complexity, Lanson's Black Label NV Champagne is a consistently crisp, fresh and delicious bubbly.

 Piper Heidsieck Brut Champagne NV

-With a higher percentage of pinot noir and pinot meunier in the blend, Mercier offers a fruitier, more easy-drinking style of champagne.
+With a higher percentage of pinot noir and pinot meunier in the blend, this Piper Heidsieck bubbly offers a fruitier, more easy-drinking style of champagne.
 It’s a great all-rounder.